Spring outlooks highlight severe weather threat in South and worsening drought in West

 Severe weather in the South

 The combination of warm weather, Gulf of Mexico humidity and periodic spurts of wind energy from the jet stream will prove conducive to repetitive bouts of severe weather in the South, particularly from eastern Arkansas and Texas through Louisiana, Mississippi, Alabama and Tennessee during April.
-Thereafter, the bull's eye of severe risk will likely swell northwestward and engulf much of the Great Plains states.
+Thereafter, the bull’s eye of severe risk will likely swell northwestward and engulf much of the Great Plains.

 Experts have already called for a busy spring for tornadoes.
 AccuWeather’s spring outlook projected an “incredibly active severe season.”